fbpx

 7. Good for skin

 As a cultivar of Camellia Sinensis, an extract found in skin products like the Innisfree green tea line, purple tea can boost skin appearance and promote skin repair.
 Purple tea is a natural moisturiser that keeps the skin hydrated and supple, all while reducing oiliness and breakouts.
-Due to its high antioxidants levels, purple tea counteracts free radicals which cause oxidative stress and eventually skin damage.
+Due to its high antioxidant levels, purple tea counteracts free radicals which cause oxidative stress and eventually skin damage.

 Incorporating purple tea steam in your skincare routine is said to remove toxins and promote skin-plumping, all while delivering key properties of purple tea to skin tissues.
 Here are the benefits of steaming and how to do it at home.
 Check out 6 Benefits Of Purple Tea For The Skin